spirali/spirali.github.io/content/blog/nelsie/index.md

 ### Programming slides

-Fragmented images are a powerful tool, but in technical presentation there are often many regularities that are better expressed in programming languages.
+Fragmented images are a powerful tool, but in technical presentations there are often many regularities that are better expressed in programming languages.

 Now we can have a long discussion about why to use a full-featured programming language instead of a DSL.
 My argument is that you often need to repeat something in the slide, maybe conditionally skip something, or dynamically import some data.